nycu-caslab/riscv-vectorized-benchmark-suite/README.md

 # RISC-V Vectorized Bencmark Suite

+this repository is forked from https://github.com/RALC88/riscv-vectorized-benchmark-suite.
+The original implementation is based on rvv-0.7.1 and it has been updated to be based on rvv-1.0 in this repository.

 ## Overview

 The RISC-V Vectorized Benchmark Suite is a collection composed of seven data-parallel applications from different domains.
 The suite focuses on benchmarking vector microarchitectures; nevertheless, it can be used as well for Multimedia SIMD microarchitectures.
 Current implementation is targeting RISC-V Architectures; however, it can be easily ported to any Vector/SIMD ISA thanks to a wrapper library which we developed to map vector intrinsics and math functions to the target architecture.